tobixen/plann/TASK_MANAGEMENT.md

 ... and in addition, a task may belong to one or more calendars.

 (It's also possible for a program like plann to add custom properties)

+Almost all of the properties above are mentioned below.

 ### Calendar scope